 A small business fair profit is between 9 and 37%.

 To me, 100% is a fair profit.
 The customer hands me their money and I do nothing in return.
 The problem with that scenario is that the customer will never come back.
 If I go to the other extreme, and I lose money on each transaction, then it would be cheaper for me to pay the potential customer to stay away.
 I’ll get plenty of those types of customers.
-So somewhere between a loss and a 100% profit lays the answer.
+Somewhere between a loss and a 100% profit lays the answer.

 There are many factors used to determine the fair profit for your business.
 They are grouped into four major factors.
 The first factor has the greatest impact on the final profit calculation and that is the compensation package afforded the owner.
 The second factor affecting profit is the economic cycle of the industry the small business operates within.
 The third factor with significant impact is risk and finally the fourth factor group is return on the capital investment.
 The fifth in this series provides a master example of how a small business owner calculates a fair profit.